Osman Rashid

-Osman Rashid (born 1970) is a Pakistani-American entrepreneur and businessman based in Silicon Valley, California.
-He is known for founding and leading multiple ventures in education, enterprise software, and consumer technology.
+Osman Rashid (born 1970) is a British-born Pakistani-American businessman who is the founder and chief executive officer of Convo Corp.
+He is the co-founder and former CEO of Chegg.

-Rashid was the co-founder and CEO of Chegg, an online textbook rental and student hub, from its inception in 2005 until early 2010.

 He later co-founded and was CEO of Kno, Inc, a digital education platform company, which was acquired by Intel in 2013.
-He subsequently founded Galxyz Inc., in 2014, an educational software company focused on language arts and science programs for primary and middle school students.
+He subsequently founded Galxyz Inc., in 2014.

-He is currently the CEO of Convo Corp, an enterprise collaboration software company, and the co-founder and chairman of SOAR Education, an initiative aimed at expanding access to affordable STEM education in Pakistan.
-Rashid is also the co-founder and CEO of Khoj Resorts, a hospitality company developing eco-conscious resorts in Pakistan, which recently became the first Pakistani hotel to be featured in National Geographic Magazine Luxury Collection 2025. chairman of Khan Academy Pakistan, the local initiative of the U.S.-based nonprofit education platform, and chairman of Jaglot Gathering, a strategic forum focused on technology, education, and policy innovation in Pakistan.
+He is also the co-founder and chairman of SOAR Education, an initiative aimed at expanding access to affordable STEM education in Pakistan.
+He is also the co-founder and CEO of Khoj Resorts, a hospitality company developing eco-conscious resorts in Pakistan.
+Rashid also serves as chairman of Khan Academy Pakistan, a local initiative of the U.S.-based nonprofit education platform, and chairman of Jaglot Gathering, a forum focused on technology, education, and policy innovation in Pakistan.

-Personal life
+Early life

 Rashid was born in London, did his early schooling in Ghana and finished middle and high school from Islamabad, Pakistan.
 He later moved to the United States where he received a bachelor's degree in electrical engineering from University of Minnesota in 1993.